Two weeks and a day after the night which altered my life forever, I did a new and brave thing: I answered my front door at eleven in the morning.

 Evelyn closed the book.
 “No. No, I haven’t had a lot of time in my life to read for fun.”

 “Feel free to borrow it if you like.
 Milton’s one of my favourites.
 I know poetry isn’t for everybody, especially old poetry.
 It’s not a popular form anymore, but I love it.”

 “Mm, perhaps.”
 Evelyn raised an eyebrow at me.
-“So, you wouldn’t have minded if it was Raine at your doorstep, seeing you unshowered and unclean?”
+“So, I take it you wouldn’t have minded if it was Raine at your doorstep this morning, seeing you unshowered and unclean?”

 “That’s … different.”

 “Is it really?”

 “She’s already seen me at my absolute worst.
 There’s not much more for her imagination to fill in.”